Ankit-1607/Gen-AI-based-Image-Caption-Generator/README.md

 ### 2. Via Google Colab

-Running the application via colab will give better performance than Streamlit deployed app due to free tier resource allocation difference.
+> *Note: Running the application via colab will give better performance than Streamlit deployed app due to free tier resource allocation difference.*

 > **How to run the application using google colab:**